CSULB-CECS-Senior-Design/Motors/README.md

 - **SPI_Communication_RaspberryPi_Master**: Implementation of SPI Master modules, initially in C++ and later in Python.
 - **SensorTesting**: Branch dedicated to testing and calibrating IR sensors for optimized autonomous navigation.

+## Contact
+Contact Jesus perez for any questions at jesus.perez.cecs@gmail.com